feature-creeps/observability-workshop/docs/run_stack_with_docker_swarm.md

 ### Initiating the swarm

-Assuming you have ssh'd to the sever you have decided to create the swarm on, follow [these instructions](https://docs.docker.com/engine/swarm/swarm-tutorial/create-swarm/) to initiate the swarm
+Assuming you have ssh'd to the server you have decided to create the swarm on, follow [these instructions](https://docs.docker.com/engine/swarm/swarm-tutorial/create-swarm/) to initiate the swarm

 > Note: It is not required to use the `--advertise-addr` flag if only using a single node swarm